Milo, Maine

 Milo is a town in Piscataquis County, Maine, United States.
 The population was 2,251 at the 2020 census.
-Milo includes the village of Derby.
+Milo includes the village of Derby and census-designated place of Milo.
 The town sits in the valley of the Piscataquis, Sebec and Pleasant Rivers in the foothills of the Longfellow Mountains and is the gateway to many pristine hunting, fishing, hiking, boating, and other outdoor tourist locations such as Schoodic, Seboeis, and Sebec Lakes, Mount Katahdin and its backcountry in Baxter State Park and the Katahdin Woods and Waters National Monument, Katahdin Iron Works and Gulf Hagas.

 History

 The community was first known as Township Number 3 in the seventh range north of the Waldo Patent.
 It was settled by Benjamin Sargent and his son, Theophilus, from Methuen, Massachusetts, on May 2, 1802.
 On January 21, 1823, it was incorporated as Milo, named after Milo of Croton, a famous athlete from ancient Croton in Magna Graecia, Italy.
 It would become a trade center, with Trafton's Falls providing water power for early industry.
 In 1823, Winborn A. Swett built a dam at the 14 ft river drop and erected the first sawmill.
 Thomas White soon added a carding and fulling mill.
 The Joseph Cushing & Company built a woolen textile mill in 1842, but it burned six years later.

 The Bangor and Piscataquis Railroad arrived in 1868–1869, and Milo developed into a small mill town.
 It produced numerous lumber goods, and in 1879 the Boston Excelsior Company built a factory to manufacture excelsior.
 The American Thread Company built a factory with a narrow gauge industrial railway in 1901–1902, moving its equipment from Willimantic, Connecticut.